Genivia/ugrep/README.md

 **Important:** the `soffice` utility will not output any text when one or more LibreOffice GUIs are open.
 Make sure to quit all LibreOffice apps first.
-This looks like a bug, but the LibreOffice developers do not appear to fix this (unless perhaps more people complain.)
+This looks like a bug, but the LibreOffice developers do not appear to fix this any time soon (unless perhaps more people complain.)

 To recursively search and display rows of .csv, .xls, and .xlsx spreadsheets that contain `10/6` using the `in2csv` filter of csvkit: